How Much Compensation For A Testicular Cancer Misdiagnosis?

 You can also complain to the Care Quality Commission (CQC) about medical negligence by both kinds of hospitals.
 This is an autonomous body which regulates health and social care within the UK.

-Can I Claim On Behalf Of Someone Else?
+Can I Make A Claim For Testicular Cancer On Behalf Of Someone Else?

-You can claim on behalf of the following individuals:
+You can claim for testicular cancer on behalf of the following individuals:

 Neither children nor those with reduced mental capacity can handle their own medical negligence claim.
-In order to claim compensation on their behalf, you’ll have to apply to become a litigation friend.
+In order to claim compensation for them, you’ll have to apply to become a litigation friend.
 The court will make the appointment once they are satisfied that:

-A litigation friend can claim on behalf of the above individuals until:
+A litigation friend can claim for one of the above individuals until:

 This is because the time limits for claiming compensation would begin to apply in each of the cases.
 We’ll discuss this in more detail in the later sections.

-Contact our advisors now for more information on NHS negligence payouts or claiming on behalf of somebody else.
+Contact our advisors now for more information on NHS negligence payouts or claiming for somebody else.

 How Is Testicular Cancer Diagnosed?